 To attend IVO, admitted students need to register and pay for IVO via their myCI account as outlined in the Enrollment Guide.
 By registering and paying for orientation, you are also confirming your Intent to Enroll.
 In other words, you register and pay for orientation when you accept the University’s offer of admission.

 Students are required to attend all of Island View Orientation to be eligible to register for fall 2016 classes.
+Please refer to last year's orientation schedule for more details.
+(PDF, 466KB)

 2016 Orientation Fees